g3rv4/Refined/README.md

 # BetterSlack :unicorn:

 A chrome extension to improve my Slack experience.
 You can [read more here](https://g3rv4.com/2018/08/betterslack).
 Unfortunately, **this project will die soon because injecting javascript into Slack breaks their terms**.
-Read [my rant here](https://twitter.com/g3rv4/status/1034543123190476801)
+Read [my post here](https://g3rv4.com/2018/08/bye-bye-betterslack)

 ## Changelog

-### 1.2 - Last public edition
+### 1.2.1 - Last public edition

+* Bots were making it past the filter :facepalm:

+### 1.2

 * Remove the emoji and status from threads as well
 * Enable hangout creation on threads